Christmas Is Coming: Lyrics

+If you haven't got a ha'penny, a farthing will do.

-If you haven't got a ha'penny, [then] God bless you!
+If you haven't got a farthing God bless you!

 Although the lyrics begin appearing in print in 1885 and 1886, they are presented without an author and in a way of cataloging something that was already mostly common knowledge of the time.
 Some sources have variants of these lyrics and additional verses.

 Music

 The common melody paired with the lyrics is usually simply listed as a traditional English carol, while some sources curiously list the author Edith Nesbit Bland as its composer.

 Another common melody, usually listed as a traditional English carol, is differentiated by an arrangement of it made by Walford Davies, published in 1914.
 The lyrics have also been paired with the melody of the English dance tune "Country Gardens".

 Traditional collected versions

 A few field recordings were made of traditional versions of the song, including one sung by Jack Elliot of Birtley, Durham to Reg Hall in the early 1960s, which is archived within the British Library Sound Archive.